 Each year CCU athletes read a selected book in all the kindergarten classrooms of the 16 schools closest to CCU’s campus.
 In 2021, Caring for Kindergarteners was able to expand to include all 26 elementary schools in the county due to the program being offered virtually.

-Since then, and in 2020, CCU Department of Athletics has gone above and beyond in giving back to the community.
+Since then, and in 2020, the CCU Department of Athletics has gone above and beyond in giving back to the community.
 In January, the CCU Department of Athletics reached out to UWHC looking for service opportunities for student-athletes participating in the Sun Belt Conference Student-Athlete Advisory Committee (SAAC) Conference held in Conway.
 When UWHC’s United to Read went virtual in November, CCU provided two student-athletes from the Men’s and Women’s Basketball teams to volunteer to read to all Horry County first graders.
-In December, CCU Department of Athletics partnered with UWHC in conjunction with the football team to adopt students from Loris Elementary for Christmas.
+In December, the CCU Department of Athletics partnered with UWHC and the football team to adopt students from Loris Elementary for Christmas.
 The football players wanted to personally purchase gifts for children in need.

 2019 – Helen Tindal, Santee Cooper